Policy

 Satisfactory Academic Progress (SAP)

 Volunteer State Community College has the following standards of Satisfactory Academic Progress applicable to all Title IV funds.
 These funds include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study Program (FWSP), and Federal Direct Student Loans.
-The following institutionally awarded state funds are subject to the same Satisfactory Academic Progress standards, Tennessee Student Assistance Award, Tennessee Educational Lottery Scholarships, and Success and Innovation Grants.
+The following institutionally awarded state funds are subject to the same Satisfactory Academic Progress standards, Tennessee Student Assistance Award, Tennessee Educational Lottery Scholarships, and Student Success and Innovation Grants.
 The TN Promise and TN Reconnect scholarships have individual standards of satisfactory academic progress and are not subject to those standards set forth in this policy.

 Federal and state regulations require that students maintain adequate academic progress toward receiving a degree or certificate in order to continue eligibility for Title IV financial aid programs.
-The following standards are for Title IV financial aid purposes only and neither replaces nor overrides VSCC Academic Status and Retention Standards as published in the VSCC catalog.
+The following standards are for the Title IV financial aid purposes only and neither replaces or overrides VSCC Academic Status and Retention Standards as published in the VSCC catalog.

 All three components of Satisfactory Academic Progress listed below must be met for a student to maintain a Good Standing status for aid eligibility.